false-schemers/wcpl/examples/README.md

 ## Pi

-Fabrice Bellard's little program for calculation of decimal digits of Pi that runs in O(n^2) time for digit #n, but uses very little memory.
+Fabrice Bellard's little program for calculation of decimal digits of Pi that runs in O(n^2) time, but uses very little memory.
 Ported by inserting explicit casts from `long long`s to `int`s.

 ## Calendar